IAPViewer Documentation

 Resilience and diagnostics

 - Fallback VC IP — each site can carry an optional secondary VC address.
 IAPViewer silently retries against it when the primary fails (typical after the Aruba floating-IP rebind failure following a cluster reboot).
-Two consecutive fallback connects prompts a swap; sites without a fallback get a one-time tip suggesting one on first connect.
+On a successful connect the app auto-fills an empty fallback with the conductor AP's real IP — a hand-entered value is never overwritten.
+Two consecutive fallback connects prompts a swap.

 - Test API button in the site editor — a self-contained pre-login REST probe that captures the raw request/response transcript for login,